selcukusta/swarm-sample-dotnetcore-app/README.md

-# swarm-sample-dotnetcore-app
-.NET Core Web Application (to use in Docker Swarm Mode)
+# .NET Core Web Application (to use in Docker Swarm Mode)